Symposium (ancient Greece): Drinking

 In keeping with the Greek virtue of moderation, the symposiarch should have prevented festivities from getting out of hand, but Greek literature and art often indicate that the third-krater limit was not observed.

 Pottery

 Symposiums are often featured on Attic pottery and Richard Neer has argued that the chief function of Attic pottery was for use in the symposium.
 An amphora was used as a jug to hold the wine and usually one single cup was passed amongst the men.
-Cups used at symposiums were not as nearly intricate as amphoras.
+Cups used at symposiums were not nearly as intricate as amphoras.
 Pottery used at symposiums often featured painted scenes of the god Dionysus, satyrs, and other mythical scenes related to drinking and celebration.